Dan Evans (tennis): 2009: Davis Cup debut, Challenger title

-2010
+2010: LTA funding cut

 Evans began the year by winning his first qualifying tie in Doha, but lost to Steve Darcis in the second qualifying round.
 A week later, he succeeded in qualifying for an ATP Tour event for the first time, but lost in the first round of the Heineken Open in Auckland to Michael Lammer.
 This loss allowed him to take part in qualifying for the Australian Open where he won his first qualifying match against Sean Berman.
 He lost in the second round to Santiago Ventura.

 In March, Evans was called to the Davis Cup team in the Europe/Africa Zone Group II tie vs Lithuania, in Vilnius, with James Ward, Ken Skupski and Colin Fleming.
 The Lithuanian side entered the tie as underdogs; fielding a team of teenagers.
 Ward won his debut Davis Cup match.
 Evans lost the second singles match, Fleming and Skupski won their doubles, but Ward and Evans were both beaten on the final day.
 Evans' defeat was his fourth in two Davis Cup appearances and came against a player ranked 269 places below him at 521 in the world and who had never played a match on the ATP World Tour.
 This was described as a humiliating Davis Cup defeat for Great Britain, and led to the resignation of Davis Cup Captain John Lloyd.
 Britain was now threatened with relegation to the lowest tier of the competition.

 After failing to qualify for The Championships, Evans moved away from Birmingham to train at the Nottingham Tennis Centre, where he would be coached by Mark Taylor and Leighton Alfred.

 In December, the Lawn Tennis Association announced cuts to its financial support for some of Britain's underperforming players from 43 to 30, after raising the standards it requires them to meet.
 This included Evans, who had been hailed as the country's most promising youngster but had in the past been criticised for a poor attitude.

-2011
+2011: Back on LTA programme

 Evans reached the final of three Futures and the semifinal at the Bath Challenger, which led to the All England Club awarding him a wild card for the Championships.

 At Wimbledon, Evans lost a close first-round match against the 20th seed Florian Mayer.

 Evans' only title this year was the Chiswick Futures F11 doubles with Liam Broady in July.

 In December, the Lawn Tennis Association reduced its list of funded players to 23, but Evans was added to the programme, with Julien Hoferlin becoming his coach.